 A sputum stain for Mycobacteria is a laboratory test performed on a sample of your sputum, or phlegm.
 It’s also known as an acid-fast bacillus (AFB) stain or a tuberculosis (TB) smear.

 A doctor typically orders the test to determine if a person has tuberculosis (TB) or another type of mycobacterial infection.

-Checking your sputum is the best way to find out if you have TB.
-If you are already taking medication for TB or another mycobacterial infection, the test is also the best way to find out if your medication is working.
+If you’re already taking medication for TB or another mycobacterial infection, your doctor might order the test to find out if your medication is working.

-Your doctor will order this test if a mycobacterial infection is suspected.
+Your doctor will order this test if they think you have a mycobacterial infection.

 Mycobacteria are a type of microorganism with nearly 100 known species.
-The most common type, Mycobacterium tuberculosis, causes TB.
+The most common type is Mycobacterium tuberculosis, which causes TB.
 The general symptoms of TB include:

 - coughing up blood or mucus